Community Arts Grants

 - Fees or compensation paid to artists or artistic groups

-Remember this is a project support grant program, all expenses should be related to supporting a specific project:
+The Community Arts Grant is a project support grant program and all expenses should be related to supporting a specific project:

 - Artist fees for performing, teaching, or providing services